GabeStah/dgraph-twitter-clone/tutorial/content/part-2-api/index.md

 Back to the `createQueryRoutes()` function above.
 It loops through every `Query` in the `Queries` object found in `packages/dgraph-query-manager/src/classes/Queries/index.ts`, which itself assigns sub-categories to search, tweet, and user queries.
 For each `Query` entry it finds it creates an asynchronous wrapper callback that will be invoked when the matching `Query.route` REST endpoint is hit via ExpressJS.

-Within this async wrapper it generates the params object based on the passed params extracted from the API endpoint query params.
+Within this async wrapper, it generates the params object based on the passed params extracted from the API endpoint query params.
 For example, ExpressJS likes params in a `/:param` format, so the wrapper function extrapolates based on the known `Query.paramTypes` what to extract from the API endpoint URL.
-With the params in hand the last step is just to create a new `DgraphQueryExecutor` instance into which the query and the newly-generated params are passed.
+With the params in hand, the last step is just to create a new `DgraphQueryExecutor` instance into which the query and the newly-generated params are passed.
 Finally, it executes the `DgraphQueryExecutor` with a `DgraphConnectionType.DIRECT` connection, which will result in a call to the `DgraphQueryExecutor.executeDirectRequest()` method.
 As we saw in the [Simplifying Query Execution]({{< ref "/#simplifying-query-execution" >}}) section this method invokes a direct Dgraph transaction through the `dgraph-js-http` library and returns a `Serialization` result.

 ---

-Believe it or not that's all there is to our entire API app!
+Believe it or not, that's all there is to our entire API app!
 While much of the logic is handled elsewhere, such as the `dgraph-query-manager` package, it's still relatively simple to create an Express-based API that can serve multiple types of data and calls, including JSON payloads and RESTful endpoints.

 Check out [Part 3]({{% ref "/part-3-client" %}}) where we'll explore the client application created with the popular React library.
 We'll make heavy use of the new [React Hooks](https://reactjs.org/docs/hooks-intro.html) feature added in February of this year, which will help us manage both local and global state across our Twitter clone app, so we can query Dgraph directly or via our API.